tock/tock/doc/reference/trd-appid.md

 The `Rsa3072Key` value has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this Tock binary, encrypted by the private key of the public key in the header.
+It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, signed by the private key of the public key in the header.

 The `Rsa4096Key` value has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this Tock binary, encrypted by the private key of the public key in the header.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, encrypted by the private key of the public key in the header.

 The `Rsa3072KeyWithID` value has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this Tock binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.
+It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.

 The `Rsa4096KeyWithID` value has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this Tock binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.